gabeklein/expressive-mvc/README.md

 <h2 id="concept-provider-spawning">Spawning an instance</h2>

 Assuming no-frills, creating an instance just to provide it can be an unnecessary step.
-If you pass a Model itself however, to `Provider`, it can both create and provide an instance in one sitting!
+If you pass a Model itself however, to `Provider`, it can both create and provide an instance in one sitting.
 ```jsx
 export const App = () => {
   return (